The 2019 Building the Future outreach event was held 14 November 2019

 Program description: Building the Future is an outreach activity of the Iowa Alpha Chapter of Tau Beta Pi – The Engineering Honor Society.
 The event brings middle school students and their teachers to the ISU campus to experience hands-on engineering.
 Activities are based around the scenario of a tornado hitting a small town and what engineers can do to help.
 Following a general session at the beginning of the day, the students will undertake 4 different activities all specially designed to introduce them to various types of engineering:

 (i) The students visited the Iowa State University Wind Tunnels to observe the effect of high winds and tornados on buildings.

-(i) using popsicle sticks and brass fasteners, they build a bridge to replace one destroyed in the tornado that allows an ambulance to cross a ravine,
+(ii) Using popsicle sticks and brass fasteners, they built a bridge to replace one destroyed in the tornado that allows an ambulance to cross a ravine.

-(iii) using popsicle sticks, plastic spoons and other materials they build a wind energy generator to provide power for the emergency efforts
+(iii) Using popsicle sticks, plastic spoons and other materials they built a wind energy generator to provide power for the emergency efforts.

-The day concludes with a general session about what they learned that engineers do.
+The day concluded with a general session about what they learned that engineers do.

-Activities: Groups of students rotate between the 4 activities, each of which lasts about 45 minutes.
+Activities: Groups of students rotated between the 4 activities, each of which lasted about 45 minutes.

-Parent Permission Agreement: To participate in Building the Future the following agreement needs to be completed and signed by the student’s parent/guardian and brought to event (pdf)
+Parent Permission Agreement: To participate in Building the Future the following agreement had to be completed and signed by the student’s parent/guardian and brought to event (pdf)